 You probably want to go for annual plans to save a bit on the subscription, but you shouldn’t pay until you’re sure that you will indeed use the app for at least a year.

 Take your time testing them out and ask for demos.
 Then, work with the app for a couple of weeks or a month to feel how well it suits your business.

 There are plenty of little things that we miss that are often important.
 For example, some apps have a setup fee, some have cancellation fees, and some have certain features hidden in modules that are not included in their pricing plans.

 I like to take my time and call them to talk directly to a salesperson.
 I can ask them whatever I have in mind, and they are often beneficial in clearing things up.

 There are also things like scalability.
 Migration from one solution to another can be a pain, so you want to make sure the app will scale as you do.
-Scalability doesn’t only mean being able to handle more clients but also offering more advanced options that you may not need now but will do in the future.
+Scalability means being able to handle more clients and offering more advanced options that you may not need now but will do in the future.

 One more thing that’s also pretty important is the integration library available.
 You probably are already using a couple of software solutions, and you will want your CRM to play nice with these.
 Some apps have an open API that you can use to build your integrations, which is pretty helpful.